Back to Percussion

 students to accomplish fundamentals and basics first.
 I do not teach

 by ear or feeeel, commonly known as, the "Suzuki Method", which has been

 used to teach three to five year

 olds.
-For me, the youngest age for starting lessons is 7 years old, and
+For me, the youngest age for starting lessons is 6 years old, but